BlasBenito/TallerModelosGBIF2019/README.md

 # NicheModellingGBIF
-Material for a niche model course I teach in GBIF.es every year.
+Material for a niche model course I teach at GBIF Spain every year.